Leonard Kleinrock: Packet switching 'paternity dispute'

 In 1990, Kleinrock said:The thing that really drove my own research was the idea of a message switching network, which was a precursor to the packet switching networks.
 The mathematical tool that had been developed in queueing theory, namely queueing networks, matched perfectly the model of computer networks.
 Actually, it didn't match perfectly and I had to adjust that model to fit the realities of computer networks.
 Then I developed some design procedures as well for optimal capacity assignment, routing procedures and topology design.

 Beginning in the mid-1990s, Kleinrock sought to be recognized "as the father of modern data networking".
+By 1997, he claimed priority on the invention of packet switching and to have convinced Larry Roberts to adopt the technique.
 In 2004, he described his work as:Basically, what I did for my PhD research in 1961-1962 was to establish a mathematical theory of packet networks which uncovered the underlying principles that drives today's Internet.

-However, Kleinrock's claims that his work in the early 1960s originated the concept of packet switching and that this work was the source of the packet switching concepts used in the ARPANET are disputed by other Internet pioneers, including Robert Taylor, Paul Baran, and Donald Davies.
-Baran and Davies are recognized by historians and the U.S. National Inventors Hall of Fame for independently inventing the concept of digital packet switching used in modern computer networking including the Internet.
+However, Kleinrock's claims that his work in the early 1960s originated the concept of packet switching and that his work was a source of the packet switching concepts used in the ARPANET are disputed by other Internet pioneers, including Robert Taylor, Paul Baran, and Donald Davies.
+Historians and the U.S. National Inventors Hall of Fame recognize Baran and Davies for independently inventing the concept of digital packet switching used in modern computer networking including the Internet.